rzaluska/hugo-blog-source/content/blog/dockerfile-best-practices/index.md

 changed (server.py file in that case) building this image will take a very short.
 This is because all layers including one with the installation of dependencies are reused in that case.
+This will also impact network transfer times when you will push or pull your image.
+If only the last few layers are modified then the rest of them will be reused and downloading and uploading the image will take less time.

 # Don't use the latest tag
 It might be tempting to always tag your images using `latest` tags, but you